-Now that we’ve talked about making menus and preparing meals, it seems like it’s a great time to talk about teaching children about food and kitchen safety.
+Since we’ve talked about teaching kids about making menus and preparing meals, it seems like it’s a great time to talk about teaching children about food and kitchen safety.
 While you probably (hopefully) know all about kitchen safety, there are things that you probably take for granted about what is safe in the kitchen and what is not.

 Kids don’t start off knowing how to be safe in the kitchen.
 While they’ll know some things from watching you, others are the kinds of things they won’t learn until they do it and then you freak out.
 So, save yourself some freaking out by working on some kitchen safety skills while teaching children how to survive in the kitchen.

 Teaching Children about Kitchen and Food Safety: A Lesson in Tens